Rally de Portugal

 The Rally de Portugal (formerly: Rallye de Portugal) is a rally competition held in Portugal.
 First held in 1967, the seventh running of the race, the 7º TAP Rallye de Portugal was the third event in the inaugural FIA World Rally Championship in 1973.
 The rally remained on the WRC calendar for the next 29 years, and after being dropped for 2002–2006, the event returned to Portugal in 2007.
 During the 1970s, 1980s and early 1990s, Rally de Portugal was a mixed event between asphalt and gravel.
 Currently it is an all-gravel event.

 Rally de Portugal has been awarded "The Best Rally in the World" five times and in 2000 "The Most Improved Rally of the Year".
-The most successful driver in the history of the rally is Finland's Markku Alén, who has won the event five times (1975, 1977, 1978, 1981 and 1987).
+The most successful driver in the history of the rally is Sébastien Ogier, who has won the event seven times (2010, 2011, 2013, 2014, 2017, 2024 and 2025).

 History

 The Rally of Portugal was extremely popular but also infamous due to poor crowd control.
 During the 1970s and especially the 1980s, Portugal was known for spectators standing on the roadway even as the cars drove by, often resulting in near-collisions, and finally in the 1986 season a collision between cars and spectators.
 It was the last year the Group B cars dominated the WRC scene.
 And it was because of a tragic accident which occurred during the rally that the future of Group B cars came under scrutiny.
 The final blow came at the Tour de Corse later that year with the death of Henri Toivonen.

 In the first section of the rally (Sintra), in the "Lagoa Azul" stage, Portuguese works Ford rally driver Joaquim Santos came over a crest in his RS200 getting too loose through the corner.
 Santos managed to avoid the crowd on the outside of the corner, but he was not able to avoid the crowd on the inside of the corner.
 The car left the road, plunging right into the crowd, killing three and injuring dozens more.
 After this accident all works teams withdrew from the rally.

 The combination of poor crowd behavior, and the extreme speeds of Group B cars, was not only dangerous for the crowd, but also for the drivers themselves.
 Former world champion Timo Salonen admitted at the '86 edition that he was scared to run first on the road.
 Walter Röhrl had his own theory on the crowd situation: "You just have to see the crowd as a wall and not as spectators."

 It did not necessarily go any better in following years.
 At the 1987 edition a privately entered, FR car driven by Portuguese rally car driver Joaquim Guedes plunged into the crowd.
-Luckily enough this only led to minor injuries, but the crowd control was not much improved.
+Unfortunately, this led to the death of spectator Manuel Carvalho Da Silva Peixoto, and injured 12 others, but the crowd control was not much improved.
 It was not until the early 1990s that the Portuguese rally improved crowd control.
 Crowds were no smaller, but were better-behaved and more aware of the risks involved in spectating.